From Ground Zero to Global Hero: How to Make the Most of Product Localization

 To tap into this vast global market, you need to break down the language barrier and make your product accessible to people across cultures.
 Nevertheless, simply transferring your product documentation, web pages, or marketing materials from one language to another isn’t enough.

 What you need to make your own is product localization—the process of adapting products to global markets.
-To support that effort, this guide explains why product localization is important for global business, how it differs from translation, and what you need to do to make it work.
+To help you get started, this guide explains why product localization is important for global business, how it differs from translation, and effective strategies to make it work for your product.